Contact Us for a Free Consultation 818-781-1570

 Are There Limits to Damages You Can Receive?

 Many states impose a “damage cap” on how much damages you can recover for any specific accident.
 Some specifically cap special damages, while others only cap general damages.
 And some impose caps on both.
-But in California, there are usually no caps on the general damages or specific damages you can be awarded unless this is a medical malpractice case.

 About the Author